Introduction

 Database Clusters vs. Databases

 When creating a new database cluster, you will be asked to provide the desired name of the cluster and the desired name of the initial “database” that will be created within the cluster.
 Each database cluster can have as many databases as needed within the cluster.
 In web development, these databases are sometimes referred to as “schemas”.
+When attaching a database cluster to an environment, you will actually be selecting a particular database within the cluster that you would like to make available to the environment via the DB_DATABASE environment variable used by Laravel.

 Connecting to Database Clusters